 That’s my problem!
-I’m wanting to teach you and walk with you through this process in real time, so I need to design a new blanket pattern!
+I want to teach you and walk with you through this process in real-time, so I need to design a new blanket pattern!

 What’s your why?
 Is this your 1st blanket design?
 If so, let me know in the comments below!

 Of course, the blanket I design has to be inspired by a bird because I want to stay on brand, and I love birds!
-I’m thinking a snuggler type blanket.
+I’m thinking of a snuggler-type blanket.
 I don’t want a lovey because it’s too small.
-He likes to cover up in the car seat.
-I can’t have it too big because the thought of him dragging it on the ground behind him makes my ‘neat freak’ get goose bumps!
-I’m thinking something kind of narrow and long…but not too long would be perfect.
+He likes to cover up in his car seat.
+I can’t have it too big because the thought of him dragging it on the ground behind him makes my ‘neat freak’ get goosebumps!
+I’m thinking something kind of narrow and long…but not too long, would be perfect.

 What about you?
 Did you get all your brainstorming notes out of your head and onto paper?

 Comes the fun part!
 It’s time to do some research!
 This is where your homework comes in!
 Yep!
 Homework.

 This week, take the time to figure out what yarn you want to use for your blanket design.
 I think your yarn choice will be one of the most important decisions in this design process.
 There are many aspects to consider when choosing the perfect yarn.
 Here are just a few:

 - Who is this design geared for?
 A baby?
 An adult?
 Maybe the elderly?
 I ask this because fiber content is a very important characteristic to consider when designing a blanket.
 The skin of a baby and the elderly are more sensitive than adults.
 Many times, when makers purchase a pattern, they want to use the exact same yarn you used in your pattern.
 If your design is a baby blanket, use yarn that would be perfect for the baby’s skin.